bluurryy/cargo-insert-docs/docs/config.md

 Here is an example what setting fields in the `Cargo.toml` looks like: [../tests/test-config/Cargo.toml](../tests/test-config/Cargo.toml).

-Configuration fields are read in the following (in precedence) order:
+Configuration fields are read in the following order (with decreasing precedence):
 - Command line arguments
 - `[package.metadata.insert-docs]`
 - `[workspace.metadata.insert-docs]`